kpratikin/Business-Intelligence-and-Data-Warehousing/README.md

 <br>About MovieMonk: <br>
 MovieMonk is an online movie booking aggregator platform that allows customers to book movies at theatres across multiple locations.
 It provides an alternate and more convenient way for a customer to buy movie tickets.

- <br> Objective: <br> Objective is to create OLAP system to enable analytics.
+ <br> Objective: <br> Objective is to create a Datawarehouse (OLAP system) which contains integrated data and enable faster analytics.

 <br> Data pipeline
 <p align="center"><img src="https://github.com/kpratikin/Business-Intelligence-and-Data-Warehousing/blob/master/Images/DataPipeline.PNG">